Visions and Revision Workshop: Fiction & Creative Nonfiction

 Led by Roberta Clipper

 What will keep an editor reading your writing?
 How can you make it stand out?
 This workshop will help you focus and polish your prose, whether creative nonfiction or fiction.
 Feedback and encouragement will help make your writing stronger, and guided revising will ensure it rings true to your vision.
-Be ready to submit 2-5 pages on which you need feedback by Dec.
+Be ready to submit 2-3 pages (no more than 1,000 words, double-spaced with 1″ margins and a 12 point font) on which you need feedback by Dec.
 15 (or if registering after that date, submit within a week of registering).
 This workshop will focus intensely on revising and you will benefit more by submitting a work in progress rather than a piece that is nearly complete.
 The workshop leader and participants will read each submission before the Getaway.

 “I wanted to thank you for all of the insights and encouragement I received from attending last January.
 Attached is a preview of the results.
 The book will be available to the public later this week.”